 In the 1980’s the intervention model shifted to a more therapeutic process referred to as Systemic Intervention model.
 Using a Minuchin Family Systems process, this model is completely transparent to the individual and the addict/alcoholic is invited to every meeting of professionals and the immediate support network.
 The model is an open dialogue model of intervention and is typically conducted in an office setting.
 This model lasts for months as opposed to the stereotypical one-time event.
 All members of the system enter into treatment, opposed to just one individual.

 Another version of the invitational model is the Arise Model of intervention.
 This model of intervention was created by James Garrett and Dr. Judith Landau using a transparent and open form of intervention.
 It is an evidence-based best practice approach that has been empirically supported.
 With a three level system, the ARISE model works to mobilize the support system (board of directors) to begin the process of getting all of those that are afflicted into treatment.
 (James Ott, clinician and interventionist wrote this blog about explaining the intervention process and the 6 key differences with ARISE vs. Johnson Model).

 The Field Model of Intervention developed by Jane Eiger Mintz combines several different modalities for intervention.
 The point in title suggests that in some instances several different methods are effective on intervening on a system.
 Additionally, the Field Model of Intervention is well regarded for working with mental illness co-occurring with substance use disorders.

 ** There are several ways to intervene on someone.
 The most important thing is that the process is conducted by a licensed or credentialed professional.
-This post is a very brief interview and it would be beneficial to contact a professional who can assist you finding the most appropriate intervention model for the person(s) you are concerned with.
+This post is a very brief interview and it would be beneficial to contact a professional who can assist you in finding the most appropriate intervention model for the person(s) you are concerned with.

 For more background, please “10 Questions For a Teen Transport Company.”